 Such sudden death of daisy tree forest has been documented twice.

 First "death" of Scalesia forest took place in the time period between 1935 and 1940.
 It is not clear why it happened.
-The coming years were dry and in the site of former forest started to grow countless seedlings of young daisy trees.
-Vast majority did not survive, but the remaining ones created a dense forest.
+The coming years were dry and in the site of the former forest started to grow countless seedlings of young daisy trees.
+The vast majority did not survive, but the remaining ones created a dense forest.

-Next mass death of forest took place in 1982 – 1983, during the El Niño event.
-Rain continued here for many weeks, roots of the trees rotted and strong winds uprooted the whole forest.
+Next mass death of the forest took place in 1982 – 1983, during the El Niño event.
+The rain continued here for many weeks, the roots of the trees rotted and strong winds uprooted the whole forest.

 Now, since then, a new forest has grown – and in coming decades all the trees most likely will die again.

-Scientists consider that elsewhere, where the diversity of trees is higher, daisy trees would form a shortlived forest, which over the time would be replaced by "real", slow growing hardwood trees.
-Occasionally, when a lightning or other accident would break down one of the old trees, fast growing daisy trees would have an opportunity to grow for a short while.
+Scientists consider that elsewhere, where the diversity of trees is higher, daisy trees would form a short-lived forest, which over time would be replaced by "real", slow-growing hardwood trees.
+Occasionally, when a lightning or other accident would break down one of the old trees, fast-growing daisy trees would have an opportunity to grow for a short while.

 Galápagos Islands though have very few indigenous trees.
-The extreme weather pattern (long extreme droughts and prolonged periods of strong rain) prevent the formation of forests.
+The extreme weather pattern (long extreme droughts and prolonged periods of strong rain) prevents the formation of forests.

 Thus the daisy trees are dominating in the fertile highlands.